So I finally went and got myself a new set of wheels. (I only wish I’d taken the plunge and done it a lot sooner.)

 So do you pull two-wheelers and push four-wheelers?
 Is that how it works?
 Perhaps a four-wheeler would do the job better.
 But let’s park that (idea) for now.

 Either way, it’s hardly rock ‘n’ roll, is it?

-But I manage to rock up in fairly decent time at Last Wash City.
+Still, I manage to rock up in fairly decent time at Last-Wash-City on Friday Night.

-As I roll my show-vehicle in front of a large washing machine, pitch up and start to unload, a young guy at the dryers looks me up and down.
+As I roll up in front of a large washing machine, start to unload, a young guy at the dryers looks me up and down.
 As his eyes come to rest on my new hip trolley, he quips: